Russell-Waterhouse/blog/content/post/haskell_types.md

 used over a wide variety of types.
 Examples of this are ord (for ordering) or eq (for testing equality) in haskell.
-A simplified implementation of the eq typeclass is shown below, taken from page 130 of the book "Real world Haskell" by Bryan O’Sullivan, John Goerzen, and Don Stewart.
+A simplified implementation of the eq typeclass is shown below, taken from page 130 of the book "Real world Haskell" by Bryan O'Sullivan, John Goerzen, and Don Stewart.

 ```
 class BasicEq a where